farmergreg/gohash/README.md

 ======
 Copyright (c) 2014, Gregory L. Dietsche.

 gohash is a simple concurrent file hashing program.
-You probably want to use it.
 I wrote it to learn about golang.
-So far, lovin' it!
+Thus far, lovin' everything about golang - these guys think the way I do, and take a look at the code; simple, elegant and reusable.
+Nice!

 Supports the following hashes: md5, sha1, sha224, sha256, sha384, sha512.